 Week 4: Tools of the trade tech, storage, metadata, mastering and mixing.
 In this week, after going over your briefs, we’ll cover all the tools you need to use and how to effectively employ them – from going over storage options to filling out metadata sets to ways to properly mix and master your music.
 And of course a new brief.

-Week 7: Bringing it all together.
-We’ll go over test results, then, we’ll use this session as a final wrap up of the course, where you can ask questions, we can refine any approaches or go through any questions, and also, we’ll have a live listening session where you can play your music for us and the rest of the class.
+Week 6: Bringing It All Together.
+We’ll go over last week’s brief, then, we’ll use this session as a final wrap up of the course, where you can ask questions, we can refine any approaches or go through any questions you may have.

-We’re offering a 50% introductory discount to you to sign up for the Sync Course.
-The standard cost to sign up is $1500 – but if you sign up before the course begins on April 23rd, you can get all the benefits of the entire course for the rate of $750.
+We’re offering a 1/3 early discount to you until September 8th to sign up for the Fall Sync Course.
+The standard cost to sign up is $1500 – but if you sign up now you can get all the benefits of the entire course for the rate of $1000.
 To register for the Sync Course, complete the form below.